guspowell/Instagram/README.md

 - Add relationships between users, comments and likes.
 - Style the sign in and sign up links.
 - Make the page responsive.
+- Make it so you can only see posts when you are logged in